 Flatiron West, Inc. is the prime contractor that is constructing the Oakland Touchdown #2 project, which completes the remaining portions of the Oakland Touchdown approach structures from the existing toll plaza to the new span.
 This work included the entire westbound structure and portions of the eastbound structure (not in conflict with the existing span) which were constructed under the Oakland Touchdown #1 contract.
-The OTD #2 construction contract started on June 25, 2012.
-The contractor is in the process of landscaping the area and recently completed the remaining portion of the permanent bicycle/pedestrian pathway off the new span to the toll plaza.
+The OTD #2 construction contract started on June 25, 2012, and was substantially completed in September 2014.
+Plant establishment work is ongoing.
+Maintenance and SWPPP will continue on the OTD #2 project until the end of September 2015.